Let’s compare Premiere Pro and DaVinci Resolve and identify their benefits and drawbacks.

 Pricing and plans

 DaVinci offers various pricing options.
 You can choose either free or paid versions of the software.
-DaVinci Resolve is free and open source, meaning users do not need to purchase anything to use it.
+DaVinci Resolve is free (take a look at what’s in the new version) and open source, meaning users do not need to purchase anything to use it.
 However, there are paid options for professional grade features.
 These include the ability to edit 4K footage, add effects, and render movies in up to 60 frames per second.
 The current prices are: FREE and $295 for DaVinci Studio.

 Since DaVinci is free to start with, this low entry makes the software even more popular.
 Free comes with limitations, though.